 B9.
 Do you agree with the assumptions, costs and impacts set out in the consultation stage RIA?

-Yes ☐ No ⊠ No view ☐ Comments (if any): We are of the opinion that the times provided for the familiarisation of building control surveyors with the new requirements and the times taken for updating office guidance and disseminating same is unrealistic.
-The time taken for a building control surveyor to familiarise themselves with this new regulation and guidance including attending any in-house training session and team discussions would be closer to 1 day or 7.5 hours.
+Yes 🗌 No 🖂 No view

+It is the Councils' opinion that the lead-in times provided for the familiarisation of building control surveyors with the new requirements and the times taken for updating office guidance and disseminating same is unrealistic.

+The time taken for a building control surveyors to familiarise themselves with this new regulation and guidance including attending any in-house training session and team discussions would be closer to 1 day or 7.5 hours.

 In terms of updating and disseminating information for building control offices this should be based on an 11 Council model.
 The times taken for putting together briefing/training sessions including updating any relevant internal procedures and delivering these across all office's within a Council area would be more in the order of 2 days preparation and organisation and one day for delivery (3 days total per Council).